ZakaHaceCosas/personaplus/core/DOCS.md

 CoreLibrary.physicalHealth.BodyMassIndex.getLastUpdated();
 ```

-**`Calculate`** is the most important thing, where you pass all the arguments required by the calculation function to work, plus **two extra booleans:** `provideContext` and `provideExplanation`.
+**`Calculate`** is the most important thing, where you pass all the arguments required by the calculation function to work.
 It can ask for data like the weight, height, age, or gender of the subject, among others.

 > [!NOTE]
 >